AlphaOmega2020/InsideEarth/README.md

 # InsideEarth

-Knowledge base for Earth Series of Games.
+Knowledge base for the Earth Series of Games.